prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 Break problems into independent, cohesive units.
 Apply the Single Responsibility Principle not just to classes but to services, agents, and workflows.

-**Example**: In agentic AI, decompose "analyze competitor landscape" into "identify competitors," "extract financials," "compare metrics," and "generate report"â€”each delegated to a specialist agent.
+**Example**: In agentic AI, decompose "analyze competitor landscape" into "identify competitors," "extract financials," "compare metrics," and "generate report" each delegated to a specialist agent.

 ### 5. Standardize Through Patterns

 Use established patterns rather than bespoke solutions.
-Patterns are simplicity distilledâ€”they encode expert knowledge and have been battle-tested across contexts.
+Patterns are simplicity distilled, they encode expert knowledge and have been battle-tested across contexts.

 **Example**: Use Circuit Breaker for failure handling, Saga for distributed transactions, and ReAct for agentic reasoning.
 Resist the temptation to "improve" the pattern unless you have evidence of its inadequacy.